Before mango season is over I wanted to bring you this recipe for mango and shrimp salad.

 - 2 tablespoons of olive oil

-- Heat a stovestop grill over high heat and grill the shrimps until it turns dark pink.
+Heat a stove top grill over high heat and grill shrimp until they turns pink on one side, turn and repeat.
 If you wish you can cut the shrimps into small pieces, or serve whole.

-- Mix mango, lettuce and tomatoes.
-Arrange the shrimps on top.
+Mix mango, lettuce and tomatoes.
+Arrange the shrimp on top.

 Accompany the salad with dressing.